 Awarded the 2016 Certificate of Excellence by TripAdvisor!

 See all of British Columbia at the Royal BC Museum, a world-class museum of natural and human history.
 Explore our permanent galleries and immerse yourself in tales of where we've been and where we are going.
-Discover things and people you never knew before at what TripAdvisor users have twice voted number one in the Top 10 Museums in Canada.
-Experience authentic artifacts and highly realistic settings - from the Woolly Mammoth in his rocky, icy world to a tar-scented trip on the HMS Discovery.
-Stroll through Old Town's wood-cobbled street and enjoy its shops, cinema and railway station.
+Discover things and people you never knew before at what TripAdvisor users have three times voted the number one museum in Canada.
+Marvel at the totems, masks and cultural treasures featured in the world-class First Peoples Gallery.
+Experience authentic artifacts and highly realistic settings -- from the Woolly Mammoth in his rocky, icy world to a tar-scented trip on the HMS Discovery.

 Autres établissements avecMusées